Quackery: Deceased persons accused of quackery

-Information Age quackery
+Information Age Digital Quackery

-A form of quackery common in the 21st century is laypeople using online sites, such as WebMD to find diagnoses.
-The best way to avoid falling victim to this is to make an appointment with a certified physician at a local hospital.
-Writing in The New York Times Magazine, Virginia Heffernan criticized WebMD for biasing readers toward drugs that are sold by the site's pharmaceutical sponsors, even when they are unnecessary.
+As technology has evolved, particularly with the advent and wide adoption of the internet, it has increasingly become a source of quackery.
+For example, writing in The New York Times Magazine, Virginia Heffernan criticized WebMD for biasing readers toward drugs that are sold by the site's pharmaceutical sponsors, even when they are unnecessary.
 She wrote that WebMD "has become permeated with pseudomedicine and subtle misinformation."